 As a counterpoint though, if you’re in a lobby by yourself and your team aren’t much cop, Reyna (or Raze) are excellent at going solo.
 Her selfishness means she’ll never be part of the most tightly knit teams, but she’s one of the best in the game when going toe to toe.

-Viper got a buff in patch 1.07 and is still the worst agent in the game.
+Viper got a buff in patch 1.07 and patch 1.09 and is still the worst agent in the game.
 Her future as anything more than a casual pick does not look bright.

 Viper is a situational agent, but the best situation for her is sitting on the bench.
 Her theme is poison which does provide some neat effects but Viper’s main ability is being able to block sight lines on command.
 Unlike any other agent, her smoke orb and smoke line is placed and then turned on and off with a press of a button.
 This is useful for hiding allies sneaking onto a point and confusing for the enemy team, but overall it’s not particularly useful.